bhenry30/nickelodeon-quiz/README.md

 # Nickelodeon Quiz

-Nickelodean quiz is a 5-question quiz that tests your toon knowledge.
+Nickelodeon quiz is a 5-question quiz that tests your toon knowledge.
 It allows users to save high scores and

 ## Taking the Quiz